Piracy: Southeast Asia

 The scale was so massive that the word for "pirate" in Malay became lanun, an exonym of the Iranun people.
 The economy of the Sulu sultanates was largely run by slaves and the slave trade.
 Male captives of the Iranun and the Banguingui were treated brutally, even fellow Muslim captives were not spared.
 They were usually forced to serve as galley slaves on the lanong and garay warships of their captors.
 Female captives, however, were usually treated better.
 There were no recorded accounts of rapes, though some were starved for discipline.
 Within a year of capture, most of the captives of the Iranun and Banguingui would be bartered off in Jolo usually for rice, opium, bolts of cloth, iron bars, brassware, and weapons.
 The buyers were usually Tausug datu from the Sultanate of Sulu who had preferential treatment, but buyers also included European (Dutch and Portuguese) and Chinese traders as well as Visayan pirates (renegados).

 Spanish authorities and native Christian Filipinos responded to the Moro slave raids by building watchtowers and forts across the Philippine archipelago, many of which are still standing today.
+In Northern Luzon particularly in the Pangasinan, Ilocos and Cagayan, the coastal villages and towns, were frequently raided by Moro and Chinese pirates, locally known as tírong or cumaw (raiders, attackers or pirates).
+These pirates looted and burned villages (barrios) and captured women and children for enslavement.
+To counter these threats, Spanish authorities constructed circular adobe watchtowers, or baluartes, measuring 6 to 7 meters high.
+These structures, built strategically along the coastline using coral blocks bonded with a mixture of lime and egg whites, served as both lookout points and defensive fortifications to protect villages from pirate attacks.

 Some provincial capitals were also moved further inland.
 Major command posts were built in Manila, Cavite, Cebu, Iloilo, Zamboanga, and Iligan.
 Defending ships were also built by local communities, especially in the Visayas Islands, including the construction of war "barangayanes" (balangay) that were faster than the Moro raiders and could give chase.
 As resistance against raiders increased, Lanong warships of the Iranun were eventually replaced by the smaller and faster garay warships of the Banguingui in the early 19th century.
 The Moro raids were eventually subdued by several major naval expeditions by the Spanish and local forces from 1848 to 1891, including retaliatory bombardment and capture of Moro settlements.
 By this time, the Spanish had also acquired steam gunboats (vapor), which could easily overtake and destroy the native Moro warships.

+Several famous pirates, such as Intjeh Cohdja and Wassingrana, were hunted by the VOC for hijacking their merchant ships in the Eastern salient of Java.